Agricultural and Environmental Education

 Learn details about the five components that comprise the MHS Agricultural and Environmental Education program:

-MHS offers more than 150 projects integrated between AAE and Scholastic.
+MHS offers more than 150 projects integrated between AEE and Scholastic.
 These accommodate all grade levels and content areas.

 Co-ops are the best of all worlds!
 They provide MHS students with classroom-based instruction.
 This is combined with real-world experience in our Agriculture and Natural Resources career pathway.